How To Size Wire, Fuses, And Nickel Strip Amp RatingPosted on: Thu Feb 09 2023

-Nickel strip is the most common material used in lithium ion battery construction because it is easy to spot weld and has excellent anti-corrosive properties while having a relatively low cost.
+Nickel strip is the most common material used in lithium-ion battery construction because it is easy to spot weld and has excellent anti-corrosive properties while having a relatively low cost.

-Make Sure Its Pure Nickel
+Make Sure it Its Pure Nickel

-Pure nickel is around twice as conductive as nickel plated steel.
-Nickel plated steel has its use cases, but nickel plated steel should never be used for battery construction.
-The real problem is the fact that many online vendors sell nickel plated steel as pure nickel.
+Pure nickel is around twice as conductive as nickel-plated steel.
+Nickel-plated steel has its use cases, but nickel-plated steel should never be used for battery construction.
+The real problem is the fact that many online vendors sell nickel-plated steel as pure nickel.

 When it comes to pure nickel strips, the thickness can vary from 0.1mm to 0.3mm.
-Most low cost welders have a hard time around 0.15mm, and most cannot even work with 0.20mm, even on the highest settings.
+Most low-cost welders have a hard time around 0.15mm, and most cannot even work with 0.20mm, even on the highest settings.
 So, keep that in mind when shopping for nickel strips.